SUSE/Enceladus/ec2utils/README.md

 - Removal date      -> today's date plus the deprecation period specified
 - Replacement image -> The AMI ID and name of the replacement image

+# ec2publishimg

+A tool to set an image to public or private

+# ec2uploadimg

+A tool to upload a compressed raw file and create an ECS back AMI